Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Introduction

-But systems of monodisperse, purely repulsive hard sphere (MPRHS) also undergo phase transitions between a pure liquid and a pure crystal state.
-While this phase behavior is long proven, the idea of purely entropic phase transitions in MPRHS was initially quite controversial in the decades after its first prediction, because it suggested a violation of the second law of thermodynamics where the resulting crystal state had lower entropy than the liquid \cite{uhlenbeck1963p, ackerson1993order, frenkel-93}.
-Kirkwood and Monroe first predicted the melting point of atomic hard spheres in 1941 \cite{kirkwood1941statistical}, followed by Alder and Wainwright's landmark simulation studies from 1957 to 1960, which produced a pure liquid line and pure solid line \cite{alder1957phase,alder1959studies, alder1960studies}.
-Thus, the prediction and observation of phase \textit{transition} was well established by 1960.
-However, phase \textit{separation} into coexisting domains had not yet been predicted or observed, which was in fact the explicit goal of Alder and Wainwright's 1960 study.
-Hoover and Ree's Monte Carlo simulations subsequently confirmed the phase lines and, using thermodynamic theory, they deduced a tie line to predict a coexistence region, and the hallmark melting and freezing points of $\phi_F=0.494$ and $\phi_M=0.545$ used universally in the hard-sphere literature \cite{hr-68}.
-Experiments demonstrated the full range of phase behavior in colloidal dispersions, most notably Pusey and van Megen's seminal 1986 study that showed colloidal liquid phases, crystal phases, and coexisting crystal and solid, producing an explicit lever rule \cite{pvM-86}.
-Russel and co-workers' later experiments established the liquid line and crystal line using x-ray measurements within layers of gravitationally settled colloids, and inferred a coexistence line through stratified layers \cite{prczcdo-96}.
-Overall, entropically driven, first-order phase transitions in atomic and colloidal systems of monodisperse, purely repulsive hard spheres have been thoroughly established in terms of prediction and observation of distinct phases, phase envelopes, and melting and freezing points via theory, simulations, and experiments.
+Systems of monodisperse, purely repulsive hard spheres (MPRHS) also undergo fluid-crystal transitions.
+While the distinct contributors to phase transition are less obvious (only a single size of isotropic particles), prediction of MPRHS phase behavior in colloids dates back to predictions for atomic systems from Kirkwood and Monroe, who predicted the melting point of atomic hard spheres in 1941 \citep{kirkwood1941statistical}; Alder and Wainwright's simulations (1957--1960), traced the fluid and solid lines \citep{alder1957phase,alder1959studies, alder1960studies}, establishing the \textit{transition}.
+Hoover and Ree later confirmed these lines and, using thermodynamic arguments, deduced the coexistence tie line and the freezing/melting volume fractions $\phi_F=0.494$ and $\phi_M=0.545$ that are standard in the hard-sphere literature \citep{hr-68}.
+Experiments, which necessarily approximate but cannot realize perfectly hard interactions, reproduced the full phase diagram in colloidal dispersions---most notably Pusey and van Megen's seminal study showing fluid, crystal, and explicit coexistence obeying a lever rule \citep{pvM-86} and the x‑ray stratification measurements of Russel and co‑workers \citep{prczcdo-96}.
+Thus, entropically driven first-order transitions in MPRHS are thoroughly established: distinct phases, phase envelopes, and $\phi_F$ and $\phi_M$ from theory, simulation, and experiment \citep{wangInreviewElusive}.